STAT545-UBC-hw-2018-19/hw01-slumnitz/about_me.md

 ![me](https://avatars0.githubusercontent.com/u/35147471?s=400&u=fe6bcd345611473a90b006c3b41396cd47cf9deb&v=4)

 My name is Stefanie.
 I am a MSc. student at the *Faculty of Forestry*, but more importantly I am an absolute data science nerd and an [open source software programmer](http://pysal.org/team.html) for the [Python Spatial Analysis Library](https://github.com/pysal) (PySAL).
 Plus the more of my research I can automate, the more I can enjoy the outdoors around Vancouver.
-Leaving my desk going to the :mountains:.
+Leaving my desk going to the :mount_fuji:.

 ## Why am I doing this course?